jundalisay/superb/content/en/research/mohammad/quran/sura-002c.md

 Moses said:

 {{< l a="Moses" >}}
-O my people, you have done wrong to yourselves by worshiping the calf.
+My people, you have done wrong to yourselves by worshiping the calf.
 So repent to your Maker and kill your egos.
 {{< /l >}}

 {{< r a="Jews" >}}
-O Moses, we will not believe in you unless we see Allah plainly.
+Moses, we will not believe in you unless we see Allah plainly.
 {{< /r >}}

 <!-- So He turned to you in repentance.
 He is the Accepter of Repentance, the Merciful. -->